News & Insights

 McGill and Partners launches new coverage regime SAIFElimits to address challenges during corporate insolvencies

-McGill and Partners has launched SAIFElimits, a ready-made and self-contained coverage solution for corporate insolvency.
+We have launched SAIFElimits, a ready-made and self-contained coverage solution for corporate insolvency.
 The scheme is designed to be incorporated into any primary directors’ and officers’ (“D&O”) policy and is triggered automatically by an insolvency event.

 This extension allows protection to remain in place for directors and officers for up to six years during the insolvency process.
 The risk of looming insolvency, even for large companies, can emerge from a seemingly clear blue sky as experienced by the directors of Carillion, British Steel, Silicon Valley Bank, Greensill Capital and others.
 Corporate insolvency can create or expose significant D&O coverage issues including policy expiry (leading to the inability to notify claims), limit erosion and other defects and shortcomings in the protection available to directors and officers.